Secumail/portal/README.md

 # portal
-Portal script snippet to display secure email as a secure web page
+Secumail portal script snippet to display secure email as a secure web page